-Before negotiations begin, and as early as possible, the two sides should exchange model texts.
-This may also be an opportunity for a country to point out and explain any unusual features of its model if they might be complex to present (e.g. any divergences from the provisions of the UN and OECD Models), and for the other side to understand them the first time in face to face talks.
-If applicable, it is advisable to be aware of each country's reservations and positions on the OECD Model.
+Before negotiations begin, and as early as possible, the two sides should exchange draft opening texts.
+This may also be an opportunity for a country to point out and explain any unusual features of its draft text if they might be complex to present (e.g. any divergences from the provisions of the UN and OECD Models), or difficult for the other side to understand for the first time in face to face talks.
+If applicable, it is advisable to be aware of each country's reservations and observations or positions on the OECD Model.